-Below we’ll have a look at what habit stacking is and why it’s so effective to build new habits.
-We’ll explore how you can use them to create better habits and some examples.
+Let’s have a look at what habit stacking is, why it’s so effective, how you can use it to create better habits, and some examples of habit stacking.

 What is habit stacking?

-Habit stacking is a great way to build and maintain new habits.
-You do this when you place a new behavior immediately after you finish an existing habit.
-By doing this, you’ll stack the new behavior on top of the old habit.
-They’ll soon work as a routine.
+Habit stacking is a great way to build new habits and routines.
+You do this by placing a new behavior immediately after you finish an existing habit.
+By doing this, you’ll stack the new behavior on the old habit.
+Slowly, they’ll merge together into a routine.

-You already have stacked habits in your life that you might not be aware of.
+You already have stacked habits you might not be aware of.
 Most of your routines originated from one habit.
-Over time, new behaviors are stacked on top of the first habit to create your routines.
+Over time, new behaviors are stacked on top of the first habit to create routines.

 Why does habit stacking make building new habits easy?